-On the other hand, the commercial real estate (CRE) development industry changed at a slower pace.
-CRE development is an extremely complex process where innovation in design and engineering comes with a cost premium in addition to increased risk.
+On the other hand, the commercial real estate development industry changed at a slower pace.
+Commercial development is an extremely complex process where innovation in design and engineering comes with a cost premium in addition to increased risk.
 Additionally, the standard process of identifying vendors and contractors for a project follows the Master Format from the Construction Standards Institute (CSI).
 This process organizes work specifications into discrete work packages organized by construction requirements and associated activities.
 Within the 50 divisions offered, CSI splits the Facility Service systems into 10 separate divisions that align to the trades performing the work.
 This process makes it easy for project managers and contractors to easily define the work packages by trades.
 However, the process draws lines in the scopes of work that tends to silo technologies within each group.
 This siloing reduces or eliminates the opportunity to innovate products across categories, limiting building technologies to single functions.

-Wells Fargo aims to connect smart building technologies across functions

-Curt Radkin, Senior Vice President and Sustainability Strategist for Wells Fargo Corporate Properties Group, was the executive in charge of developing the Duke Energy Center, and he believed combining technologies across functional groups and updating the CSI could improve building technologies.
-He brought in the expertise of Intelligent Buildings (IB) to develop the strategy and technical standards to successfully bring the 16 disparate control systems networks together.
+Wells Fargo aims to connect Smart Building technologies across functions was the executive in charge of developing the Duke Energy Center, and he believed combining technologies across functional groups and updating the CSI could improve building technologies.
+He brought in the expertise of Intelligent Buildings (IB) to develop the strategy and technical standards to successfully bring the sixteen (16) disparate control systems networks together.
 Each control system vendor had already been contracted to install their own networks, so implementing the plan required the approval of every contractor.
 To convey that this solution was a win-win for both the contractors and Wells Fargo, IB created the business case and value proposition to present to the control systems contractors.